Data-Driven Logistic Regression Ensembles With Applications in Genomics: The Number of Models

-Constructing accurate and diverse models for an ensemble are contradictory objectives \citep{krogh1995neural}.
-We perform an empirical study to explore this accuracy-diversity trade-off for split logistic regression.
+Constructing accurate and diverse models for an ensemble are opposite objectives \citep{krogh1995neural}.
+We perform an empirical study to explore this accuracy-diversity trade-off for split logistic regression, which will drive the choice for the number of models in real medical genomics data applications.

+The analysis of genomics data via high-throughput technologies has generated the need for classification algorithms that can handle high-dimensional data containing correlated predictors (genes) within different pathways or networks, see \cite{yousefi2011multiple} and \cite{zhang2012sources} for example.
+In light of this, to investigate the accuracy-diversity trade-off of split logistic regression, we use the high-dimensional block correlation setting of Scenario 3 in Section~\ref{sec:simulation} with configuration parameters $ (n, p)=(50,\, $1,000), $ (\rho_1 , \rho_2) = (0.2, 0.5)$, $ \zeta \in \{0.1,0.2,0.4\}$ and $\mathbb{P}(Y=1)= 0.2$.

 To quantify diversity for ensemble classifiers, we adopt the entropy diversity measure of \cite{kuncheva2003measures}.
 Given an ensemble comprised of $ G $ individual classifiers, the entropy measure (EM) for a given $ \bx $ is defined as

 where $\ell(\bx)$ denotes the numbers of individual classifiers in the ensemble that correctly classify $ \bx $.
 The entropy measure ranges between 0 and 1, with $ \text{EM}(\bx)=0 $ and $ \text{EM}(\bx)=1$ corresponding to no diversity and to the highest possible diversity between the individual classifiers, respectively.
 The overall entropy $\mathbb{E}[\text{EM}(\bx)]$ can be estimated by averaging $\text{EM}(\bx)$ over a test set.
-Alternative diversity measures are considered in the supplementary material and lead to the same conclusions.